Removing Duplicate Elements from a JavaScript Array

 Problem Description

-Your goal is to implement a JavaScript function named removeDuplicates that accepts a single argument: an array.
-This function should return a new array containing only the unique elements from the input array, preserving the original order of the first occurrence of each element.
+You are required to implement a JavaScript function named removeDuplicates that takes a single argument: an array of any data type.
+The function should return a new array containing only the unique elements from the input array, maintaining the original order of appearance.
+The original array should not be modified.

 Key Requirements:

-- The order of elements in the returned array must be the same as their first appearance in the input array.
+- Order Preservation: The order of the elements in the returned array must be the same as their first appearance in the input array.

 Expected Behavior: